mmgroat/gimmwebservice/README.md

 Usage
 =======
-* &lt;location where the repo was downloaded&gt;/python3 gimmwebservice.py -g &lt;relative or absolute path and filename of GEDCOM&gt;
+* &lt;derp>location where the repo was downloaded&gt;derp>/python3 gimmwebservice.py -g &lt;derp>relative or absolute path and filename of GEDCOM&gt;derp>
-* for example: C:/Code/gimmwebservice/gimmwebservice/python3 gimmwebservice -g ../../personaldata/mygedcom.ged
+* for example: C:/Code/gimmwebservice/gimmwebservice/python3 gimmwebservice.py -g ../../personaldata/mygedcom.ged
-* You may need to install libraries (TODO to package this repo to elivated this) with pip: pip install flask
+* You may need to install IIS, python, and python libraries (for example pip install flask).(TODO In the future I entend to package this repo, elivating this.)
 * This script requires python3 and the modules indicated in the requirements.txt file.
 To install the modules, run in your terminal:
-* Assumes indiviual 1 is in the GEDOM as @I1@.
+* This program assumes indiviual 1 is in the GEDOM as @I1@.
 Individual 1 is used as the database owner (TODO - need the database owner's email)

 Future Work
 =======